pentora-ai/pentora/docs/docs/cli/overview.md

 # CLI Overview

-The Pentora command-line interface (CLI) provides direct access to all scanning capabilities, workspace management, and server control.
+The Pentora command-line interface (CLI) provides direct access to all scanning capabilities, storage management, and server control.
 The CLI is designed for technical operators performing ad-hoc scans, troubleshooting, and integration into automation workflows.

 ## Philosophy